 Build courage to expose and oppose them.
 Seek moral support from people who have equal or higher authority than the gaslighter.

-Acknowledge and self-assert that you are not “crazy”, which is what the other person would lead you into thinking.
-You are not a bad person by nature, so don’t accept that.
+Acknowledge and self-assert that you are not “crazy”, which is what the other person would lead you to think.
+You are innately not a bad person, so don’t accept that.